 Palpitations Treatment Specialist Q&A

 Heart palpitations are common but if you have a medical concern, get it addressed right away at an urgent care.
 Call our team of healthcare professionals at Columbia Clinic Urgent Care or visit us online to book an appointment.
-We have convenient locations to serve you in Tibbetts St. Portland OR, Washington St. Portland OR, Happy Valley OR, Division St Portland OR, and Tigard OR.
+We have convenient locations to serve you at Tibbetts St Portland, Stark Street Portland and Tigard, OR.

 Table of Contents: